Sleeping in Airports

 Hotels

-san francisco airport hotelsPrefer some privacy and comfort of a hotel room?
-If you would like a good solid sleep between flights without the stress of going through security, Nap Rooms is located inside the airport.
-Nap Rooms offers 3 rooms, each equipped with a bed, but showers are an additional fee.
+san francisco airport hotelsDo you prefer some privacy and comfort?
+If you would like a good, solid sleep between flights without the stress of going through security, Nap Rooms can be found inside the airport.
+Nap Rooms offers three rooms, each equipped with a bed, but showers are an additional fee.
 Rent by the hour or overnight.

-For a more traditional hotel stay, several more hotels are located within a quick 6-minute drive of the airport, and most offer free shuttle service.
-See the hotel section in our Airport Guide for locations or visit Tripadvisor to find hotels deals at San Francisco Airport.
+Several more hotels are located within a quick 6-minute drive of the airport, and most offer complimentary shuttle service.
+See the hotel section in our Airport Guide for locations, or visit Tripadvisor to find hotel deals at San Francisco Airport.

 Lounges